JuliaLang/julia/doc/src/devdocs/sanitizers.md

 ## Address Sanitizer (ASAN)

-For detecting or debugging memory bugs, you can use Clang's [address sanitizer (ASAN)](https://clang.llvm.org/docs/AddressSanitizer.html).
 By compiling with `SANITIZE_ADDRESS=1` you enable ASAN for the Julia compiler and its generated code.
 In addition, you can specify `LLVM_SANITIZE=1` to sanitize the LLVM library as well.
 Note that these options incur a high performance and memory cost.
 For example, using ASAN for Julia and